CQ-DINGHAO/learngit/readme.txt

-Git is version Control
+Git is a distrbuted version Control
-Git is software
+Git is a software